What is the proposed project?

-Yes, zoning in the area where this project is proposed, bordering BBG near Washington Avenue, is now capped at 75 ft (approximately seven stories).
-These parameters were specifically established in 1991 to prevent shadows on BBG’s conservatory complex to protect its access to sunlight.
+Yes, zoning in the area where this project is proposed, bordering BBG near Washington Avenue, is now capped at 75 feet (approximately seven stories).
+These parameters were established in 1991 in order to prevent shadows on BBG’s conservatory complex.

-What is the Garden’s position on the project and rezoning?
+What is the Garden’s position on the project?
+How are they taking action?

-If you have further questions on how to rtner with BBG in our Fight For Sunlight or wish to be added to our email list, please contact [email protected].
+If you have further questions on how to partner with BBG in our Fight For Sunlight or wish to be added to our email list, please contact [email protected].